spapas/spapas.github.io/content/react-redux-tutorial.rst

     }

 The ``notification`` and `ui` are two sub-reducers that control the state of the notification popup and if the application is loading / is submitting.
-I won't go into much detal about them, they are really simple.
+I won't go into much detail about them, they are really simple.
 However, notice that they both create a new state object for each of their actions.
 To achieve this, the ``Object.assign()`` method is used.
 This method is defined like this: